Gissio/radpro/docs/users.md

 The confidence interval assumes a constant level of radiation over the averaging period.

 Averaging can be indefinite, or limited by a configurable time or confidence level.
-Upon expiration, the device will flash and emit a beep, signaling the completion of the measurement.
+When averaging finishes, the device will flash and emit a beep, signaling the completion of the measurement.

 An example: suppose you averaged background radiation for 1 minute, resulting in a measurement of 0.210 µSv/h with a confidence interval of ±36%.
 This means that the actual level of radiation has a 95% probability of falling within the interval [0.134 µSv/h, 0.286 µSv/h] (36% below and above the measured value).
 Suppose you consider this confidence interval too high, so you repeat the measurement with a 30-minute time window.
 Your new measurement is 0.154 µSv/h with a confidence interval of ±7.7%, which you might consider now much more acceptable.